 He attended Brazil High School before joining the U.S. Navy.
 He served on the USS Flint during World War II and came home to begin working at Arketex Plant for nine years.

-Survivors include his two daughters, Anita Parker and husband Rick, and Lisa Wallen and husband Don, all of Brazil; four grandchildren LaCinda Wallen Taylor, Chris Shepper, Joshua Foulke and Jeffrey Foulke; three great-grandchildren Taylor Schepper, Dedadji Taylor and Derion Taylor.
+Survivors include his two daughters, Anita Parker and husband Rick and Lisa Wallen and husband Don, all of Brazil; four grandchildren LaCinda Wallen Taylor, Chris Schepper, Joshua Foulke and Jeffrey Foulke; three great-grandchildren Taylor Schepper, Dedadji Taylor and Derion Taylor.

 He was preceded in death by his parents; his wife Jean Shafer Beeler in July 2006; and one grandson Donnie Wallen.

-Services will take place Sunday at 2 p.m. at Lawson-Miller Chapel with Revs.
+Services will be held Sunday at 2 p.m. at Lawson-Miller Chapel with Revs.
 Ernie Rush and Richard Pippin officiating.
 Visitation will be Saturday from 4-8 p.m. and again Sunday from noon-2 p.m.

 A military walk-through will take place Saturday at 7 p.m. and will be followed by the Masonic Service.
 On Sunday a Naval military honor guard will be present at the cemetery, along with the color guard from the VFW No. 1127 and the American Legion Post No. 2.

 The family suggests that memorial contributions be made in his memory to "Christmas in the Park."
 Envelopes will be available at the funeral home.
 Post a heart for Bill at www.frenchfuneralhome.com.